PRE-LICENSING TRAINING: THE FIRST STEP TO BECOMING A PROVIDER

 - Medication Administration

-Providers must also register and take some online courses in the Colorado Shines Professional Development Information System (PDIS) to complete the licensing requirements.
-Click here to learn more about the PDIS.
+Providers must register and take some online courses in the Colorado Shines Professional Development Information System (PDIS) to complete the licensing requirements.
+Click here to create an account in the PDIS and get started with training.

 A PARTNER TO FAMILY CHILD CARE HOMES